Menu

 Because of the variety of preservatives used today, products for the same use may have different retentions based on the preservative used.
 These retentions are based on testing that has confirmed the effectiveness for the each specific use condition.
 This balances the appropriate amount of preservative needed for protection with the need to safeguard the environment where the products are used.

-ACQ and CA-C can be used to construct outdoor picnic tables.
-However, we recommend that the table be covered to prevent food from contacting the surface of the table.
+Preserved wood can be used to construct outdoor picnic tables.
+However, it’s recommended that the table be covered to prevent food from contacting the surface of the table.
 Do not put food in direct contact with the preserved wood.

 Most likely it will.
-Plastic composite manufacturer product claims are not based on performance history, as most plastic products have only been in service for less than a decade.
+Plastic composite manufacturer product claims for service life are not based on performance history, as most plastic products have only been in service for less than a decade.

 In 1996, the U.S. Forest Service and Bureau of Land Management constructed a massive boardwalk system through wetlands created by a series of beaver dams in an abandoned channel of the Salmon River near Mt.
 Hood in Oregon.
 Three different types of preservatives were used for the preserved wood boardwalk decking and plastic composites were used for the handrail.
 The boardwalk is still in service today, but the plastic composite handrail failed after one harsh winter.